10yx/10yx.github.io/src/countd/privacy.md

 ## Contact

-If you have questions about privacy in Counterr:
+If you have questions about privacy in countd:

 **10yx OÜ**
 Sakala tn 7-2, Kesklinna linnaosa